- Modern Country Home and Detached Bungalow

 - Enclosed Plot With Electronically Controlled Entry Gates

-Occupying an enclosed plot approaching approx. 1.5 acres, this regency style five-bedroom home with double garage, detached bungalow accommodation and separate detached office/workshops and cart lodge, provides an ideal rural retreat capable of evolving to incorporate most family set ups.
+Occupying an enclosed plot measuring just over 2 Acres, this regency style five-bedroom home with double garage, detached bungalow accommodation and separate detached office/workshops and cart lodge, provides an ideal rural retreat capable of evolving to incorporate most family set ups.

 Sitting back within the grounds, behind electronic security gates, this modern country home which was built in 2009 sits on high ground affording far reaching views of the surrounding farmland and countryside.

 Being built in a Georgian style the internal accommodation, with under floor heating, features deep sliding sash windows that help to bring in an abundance of natural light that flows throughout the first and ground floor living space.

 A stunning reception hall with a marble tiled floor and galleried landing, gives both a most impressive entrance and access into the rear facing refitted kitchen/breakfast room which just like the adjoining living room has double doors opening to the garden.